Code-Institute-Submissions/Trading/README.md

 > # User-Stories

 ## First-User
-The first user who navigated the site found the layout of the index.html page enticing and commented on the colous scheme being bright and vibrant.
+- The first user who navigated the site found the layout of the index.html page enticing and commented on the colour scheme being bright and vibrant.
 User also found the search function to be very eay to use.

-## Second-User
-The second user completed register function and found the pop up on landing page to be a good addition.
+- The second user completed register function and found the pop up on landing page to be a good addition.
   Stated wished for more functionality on profile page of website.
 This is planned for future iterations.

 ## Developer comments